Kawasan Falls, Siquijor's Hidden Fall & Cave

-How to get to Kawasan Falls and Cave
+Where is Kawasan Falls and Cave

 Once you reach the parking area, a guide will be assigned and will lead you to the fall.
 The downhill trek takes around 10 minutes and is easy enough but does have a few rough patches.
-The trek can be done in flip flops but slippers are better.
+The trek can be done in flip flops but trainers are better.